BenjaminJenney/TVPM/README.md

 TVPM changing disparity: RunTVPMExperiment('test', 'tvpmcd', 0, 0, 0)

-Of note: you can control stimuli duration by changing pa.stimulusDuration in SetupParameters.
+Of note: you can control stimuli duration by changing pa.stimulusDuration_sec in SetupParameters.